m-lab/ndt-cloud/spec/ndt7-protocol.md

 Note that, since v0.7.0 of this specification, the message is a _vector_ of _objects_ rather than a single object.
 This change has been implemented so that several measurements could be batched and send to the other endpoint in a measurement period of 250 milliseconds.
+As mentioned above, only in-flow measurement messages MAY contain more than a single measurement.

 # Reference implementation